 Rated to depths of 320 feet (ca. 98 m) using dual-beam Sonar, the unit displays structure and fish well in the smaller screen format.

-A tilt and swivel mount, gimbal mounting bracket, and a six-foot power cable complete the basic package.
+A tilt and swivel mount, a gimbal mounting bracket, and a six-foot power cable complete the basic package.

 7. Lowrance HDS-Live Fish Finder